Nanepashemet: Sagamore John

 His real name was Wonohaquaham.
 He controlled what is now Charlestown, Medford, Revere, Winthrop, and Chelsea.
 In 1631, Gov. Thomas Dudley wrote that he did not command more than 30-40 men.
 Sagamore John was friendly to the colonists and was known to warn them of impending attacks by unfriendly Indians.
 Gov. John Winthrop wrote that he died in 1633 of smallpox, "and almost all of his people."

 He is mentioned in the poem Mogg Hegone (1836) by John Greenleaf Whittier.

-A monument to Sagamore John was installed in Medford in a place called Sagamore Park, where native American remains were discovered in 1888.
+A monument to Sagamore John was installed in West Medford in a place called Sagamore Park where Indigenous remains were discovered in 1888.
 Given that Wonohaquaham spent his final days in the care of and was buried by Samuel Maverick of Winnisimmet, now Chelsea, while his father Nanepashemet is known to have been killed and buried in Medford, the remains may be Nanepashemet's and not Wonohaquaham's.